Change and the Stockdale Paradox

 When facilitating change in organisations, I find it incredibly useful and important to engage staff in frank conversations about the brutal reality surrounding the change.

 My experience informs me that managers often fail to bring up these fundamental realities.
 Some underestimate their staff’s ability to handle the “truth”, seeing it as their role to “protect” them.
 For others, this is revealing of their personal pessimism about the future.
-And thus, they fail to utilize an invaluable tool for engaging the hearts and minds of their staff, so powerful in helping them get out of their comfort zone.
+And thus, they fail to utilise an invaluable tool for engaging the hearts and minds of their staff, so powerful in helping them get out of their comfort zone.

 Take the example of a manufacturing concern in Singapore looking to restructure its organization to eke out greater efficiencies.
 The brutal reality here is that they are in an industry and environment where staff want growing returns year on year, customers are conditioned to expect annual price reductions and their main competitors are from countries with significantly lower labor costs.
 By communicating this reality and then asking the “consequences of the status quo” question, staff typically draw the same conclusions that the change in not only desirable but necessary.